LangStream/documentation/get-started.md

 langstream gateway chat test -cg consume-output -pg produce-input -p sessionId=$(uuidgen)
 ```

-{% hint style="info" %}
+>[!NOTE]
-If you see an 'application not found' error, LangStream is still not ready to accept the connections.
+>If you see an 'application not found' error, LangStream is still not ready to accept the connections.
 Wait a few seconds and try again.
-{% endhint %}

 With LangStream installed and your environment set up, you're ready to build an application.